opencb/hpg-aligner/README.md

     $ mpirun -np 3 -hosts compute-0,compute-1,compute-0 ./bin/hpg-multialigner rna -c "tophat2 --no-convert-bam -p 16 --no-sort-bam -o %O /work/genomes/bowtie/hs.73 %I" -i /work/user/bwt-index/ -f /work/user/datasets/10M_100nt_r0.001.rna.fastq -o /work/user/tophat.out --tmp-path /work/user/partial-output

-  If you want process with the second phase to improve the alignments results, you can activate this with '--second-phase' option.
-The reads no mapped or incompleted mapped will be remapped with HPG Aligner, if you want other mapper you can indicate this with '--second-command' option.
+  If you want execute with the second phase to improve the alignments results, you can activate this with '--second-phase' option.
+By default, the reads no mapped or incompletedly mapped will be remapped with HPG Aligner, if you want other mapper you can indicate this with '--second-command' option.

   Example, run with RNA, Tophat, second phase and two nodes: